Joschua617/junyuqi.github.io/_pages/about.md

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 Junyu Qi will join KIT since Janurary 2026.
-- *2025.12*: &nbsp;🎉🎉 Junyu Qi is invited to organize a special session at the WCCM 2026 conference (https://www.aimnet.it/wccm2026/).
+- *2025.12*: &nbsp;🎉🎉 Junyu Qi is organizing a special session at the WCCM 2026 conference (https://www.aimnet.it/wccm2026/).

 # 📝 Publications
 <div class='paper-box'>